patware/febedb/README.md

 > [!Note]
 > .Net core 5 is probably more "modern" than your situation, simply [convert](https://github.com/dotnet/try-convert) your .net Framework app.

-## Methodology

-Each step will have its own directory, with a "before" and an "after".

-For each step, the app will be executable from Visual Studio or from the command line.

-Steps:

-1. story begins with a 3 tier app.
-1. app will be "dockerized".
-1. container orchestration with docker-compose
-1. Kubernetes

 ## Requirements